zeburek/appium-samples/README.md

 These test scripts depend on a few packages which are referenced in the file package.json.
 To install the packages listed in package.json, you may cd to this directory in Terminal and run `npm install`.

-You may now run any of the included sample scripts by running `node filename.js`, for example, `node android-simple.js`.
+You may now run any of the included sample scripts by running `node filename.js`, for example, `node android-basic.js`, `node ios-basic.js`, or `node ios-legacy-basic.js`.